 The Laddonia and prison program are not currently affected by the budget cuts.

 The reorganization is aligned with three main priorities: to respond proactively to shrinking federal, state and local resources; remedy the cumulative impacts on program infrastructure from nearly a decade of stagnant federal funding; and position the program to excel in its primary mission of providing high-quality, comprehensive services which prepare children and families for success in school and later life.

 The changes, effective May 1, 2013, for the program year ending April 30, 2014, will impact the program's operations in communities within seven of the eight counties CMCA serves in Central Missouri - which include Boone, Callaway, Cole, Cooper, Howard, Moniteau, Osage and Audrain.

 Each Head Start site in the CMCA service area has been directed "to maintain a high quality of service, ensure children's and families health and safety, and minimize disruptions to currently enrolled children.
 Calls made to the WFSC last week were directed to Columbia CMCA officials, who said the program reorganization will ensure CMCA Head Start's services meet these three primary objectives, and that CMCA Head Start will also leverage strategic changes in its operations to mitigate potential risks and improve the program's ability to respond to changing economic, political and social climates.

-Page 2 of 2 - "Funding levels have not kept pace with the increasing cost of doing business," said Mernell King, CMCA Early Childhood Director.
+"Funding levels have not kept pace with the increasing cost of doing business," said Mernell King, CMCA Early Childhood Director.
 "We are well beyond the point of belt-tightening.
 We've been asked to do more with increasingly fewer resources.
 Our management team has made creative structural changes over the last few years but we're stretched about as thin as we can get.
 These new cuts took us back to the drawing board."